nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.

     1. Test case: `delete 1`<br>
-       Expected: First st is deleted from the list.
+       Expected: First student is deleted from the list.
 Details of the deleted student shown in the result display box.

     1. Test case: `delete 0`<br>
        Expected: No student is deleted.
 Error details shown in the result display box.

-    1. Other incorrect delete commands to try: `delete`, `delete x`,  (where x is larger than the list size)<br>
+    1. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 ### Show a student's lab results